 Google Merchant Centre (GMC) Import

-If you already have Product Ads running in Google AdWords, you can save time and effort with the Google Merchant Centre (GMC) Import tool and get your ads in front of more customers through Bing Ads.
+If you already have Product Ads running in Google AdWords, you can save time and effort with the Google Merchant Centre (GMC) Import tool and get your ads in front of more customers through Microsoft Advertising.

-The GMC Import tool allows you to spend less time maintaining two separate feed files for Google AdWords and Bing Ads, as well as maintain up-to-date product offers by scheduling a regular sync from GMC to BMC.
+The GMC Import tool allows you to spend less time maintaining two separate feed files for Google AdWords and Microsoft Advertising, as well as maintain up-to-date product offers by scheduling a regular sync from GMC to BMC.

 It is important to remember that you must create your BMC store prior to using the GMC Import tool.
 The GMC Import tool will only import approved offers.
 Pending and disapproved offers in GMC will be skipped, and processing times for new offers take up to three days to process and up to 16 hours for existing offers.
 GMC Import can support 10M offers per market per GMC store.